Matan ibn Uthman Al Somali: Surprise attack on Imam Ahmed's camp,

 Imam Ahmed's camp was a subject to surprise attacks from the Abyssinian stragglers.
 The Christians had descended from the highlands during the night while all the Adalite forces were asleep, they were famous for using poisoned spears.
 Garad Matan had then noticed the Abyssinian stragglers at his camp. the Abyssinians then shot their spears directly at Matan, Matan then galloped on his horse courageously pushed and chased the Abyssinian stragglers away.

 The storyteller, says: When a quarter of the night had passed, there was a surprise attack on the perimeter of the camp by the idol-worshippers who had fought the Muslims on the terrace of the mountain.
 They shot their arrows into the area where Matan the Somali was.
 He mounted his horse and put them to flight in the dark until he drove them back up the mountain.
 Then he returned to his camp.
 None of the Muslims were harmed.

-Martyrdom
+Death

-In the Battle of Amba Sel the chieftain of Geri, Garad Matan ibn Uthman was martyred.
+In the Battle of Amba Sel the chieftain of Geri, Garad Matan ibn Uthman was killed.
 When the imam heard of the news of the death of his brother in law he cried becoming emotional he said the Islamic Istirja "for verily we belong to Allah and we will return to him".
 The imam had prayed for him.

 The companions of Garad Ahmusa who had been routed, reached the imam on the day of his march against the Amba.
 They informed him about what had happened.
 He was saddened on account of his brother-in-law Mattan, said the prayer "Truly to God we belong, and unto Him do we return", and wept.